ALERT CONTENT PLACEHOLDER

 Summary

-Barbara Jemec is a Surgeon Educator and the Educational Lead for Plastic Surgery in the Hand Program at Toronto Western.
-As such she is part of the Canadian Resident Matching Service and the University of Toronto Residency Program Committee.
+Barbara Jemec is a Surgeon Educator for Plastic Surgery in the Hand Program at Toronto Western.

 Barbara Jemec was originally born in Copenhagen, Denmark and graduated in medicine from Copenhagen University in 1991, before relocating to England, UK where she trained and worked in the National Health Service for 30 years, including 17 years as a staff plastic surgeon in London, UK, before she moved to Toronto in 2021.